Dogma (1999) / Comedy-Fantasy

-The story deals with a supposed distant relative of Jesus Christ himself, who is a sort-of Chosen One designated to stop two renegade (and banished from heaven) angels from entering a church, thus restoring their souls and re-entering Heaven.
+The story deals with a supposed distant relative (Fiorentino, Men in Black) of Jesus Christ himself, who is a sort-of Chosen One designated to stop two renegade (and banished from heaven) angels from entering a church, thus restoring their souls and re-entering Heaven.
 The problem is that if they are successful they will destroy the universe and everything in it since it is in direct violation of God's Will and God is supposed to be infallible.

 Never mind the fact that Dogma is biblically inaccurate or that Catholics may find it unintentionally offensive to their beliefs, this film is watchable only for a few funny scenes and nothing more.
 As a story, it's an interesting idea, but very poorly conceived characters and situations galore take the legs out from under the screenplay and the film flops around like a fish on dry land, gasping desperately for life before ultimately dying a painful and pathetic death about a half hour before the film's too-long-in-coming ending.